CD4: Structure

-The immunoglobulin variable (IgV) domain of D1 adopts an immunoglobulin-like β-sandwich fold with seven β-strands in 2 β-sheets, in a Greek key topology.
+The immunoglobulin variable (IgV) domain of D1 adopts an immunoglobulin-like β-sandwich fold with seven β-strands in two β-sheets, in a Greek key topology.

 CD4 interacts with the β2-domain of MHC class II molecules through its D1 domain.
 T cells displaying CD4 molecules (and not CD8) on their surface, therefore, are specific for antigens presented by MHC II and not by MHC class I (they are MHC class II-restricted).
 MHC class I contains Beta-2 microglobulin.

 The short cytoplasmic/intracellular tail (C) of CD4 contains a special sequence of amino acids that allow it to recruit and interact with the tyrosine kinase Lck.

 Function

 CD4 is a co-receptor of the T cell receptor (TCR) and assists the latter in communicating with antigen-presenting cells.
 The TCR complex and CD4 bind to distinct regions of the antigen-presenting MHC class II molecule.
 The extracellular D1 domain of CD4 binds to the β2 region of MHC class II.
 The resulting close proximity between the TCR complex and CD4 allows the tyrosine kinase Lck bound to the cytoplasmic tail of CD4 to phosphorylate tyrosine residues of immunoreceptor tyrosine activation motifs (ITAMs) on the cytoplasmic domains of CD3 to amplify the signal generated by the TCR.
 Phosphorylated ITAMs on CD3 recruit and activate SH2 domain-containing protein tyrosine kinases (PTK), such as ZAP70, to further mediate downstream signalling through tyrosine phosphorylation.
 These signals lead to the activation of transcription factors, including NF-κB, NFAT, AP-1, to promote T cell activation.

+CD4 is closely related to LAG-3, and together they form an evolutionary conserved system from the level of sharks competing for binding Lck by conserved motifs in their cytoplasmic tails: CD4 through a Cys-X-Cys/His motif and LAG-3 through an immunoreceptor tyrosine-based inhibition motif like (ITIM-like) motif.
+LAG-3, which is an inhibitory receptor, is upregulated in activated T cells as a kind of negative feedback loop.